 My name is Sally Jones, and I'm from Normaltown, California.

-My family is not safe because of the bees.

-Many other families in the U.S. are not safe either.

-The Beekeeping Act would save these families.

-It would build new bee colonies away from our cities.
+My family is not safe because of the bees, and many other families in the U.S. are not safe either.
+The Beekeeping Act would save these families by building new bee colonies away from our cities.

 It's been a week since I last left my house.
 I can't go outside or else I'll be attacked by bees.
 Lots of my friends and neighbors have already been attacked.

-My nephew was attacked by bees last week.

-He is still in the hospital.
+My nephew was attacked by bees last week, and he is still in the hospital.
 We shouldn't have to live like this!

-Representative Smith, please vote Yes on the Beekeeping Act.

-Help us get the bees out of Normaltown.

-Help us get the bees out of cities across the U.S.A.
+Representative Smith, please vote Yes on the Beekeeping Act.Help us get the bees out of Normaltown, and out of cities across the U.S.A.
 We need our safety back!

 You can learn more about the angry bees and the Beekeeping Act.
 Please go to stopthebees.com to learn more.
 Thank you!